UnacceptableBehaviour/algorithms/README.tex.md

 The following symbols o, Ω, ω, and Θ, are used to describe differing kinds of bounds on asymptotic growth rates.
 O - big O - describes the asymptotic behaviour of functions WORST case or UPPER bound (common in **CompSci**)
-Θ - big Theta - describes the asymptotic behaviour of functions AVERAGE case (common in **CompSci**)
+Θ - big Theta - describes the asymptotic behaviour of functions AVERAGE case - lowerbound & upper bound (common in **CompSci**)
 Ω - big Omega - BEST case or LOWER bound (common in **CompSci**)
 o - little O - loose upper bound (common in Maths rare in CompSci)
 ω - little omega - rough estimate of the order of the growth (rarely used)